PPLite/iham/README.md

 This code may contains a lot of bugs.
 Don't deploy on real system yet. it could cause problem IHAM is Created to fullfill Final Projects

+##License##
+This Repository is forked from various repo and fully opensource. every code written is not copyrighted and can be used freely

 Created By
 - MojoGantz